 Modern Shaker Style Kitchen are timeless, with classic proportions.
-The simple design includes a simple frame with inset panel.
-The kitchen style stems from 18th Century America, with a look to simplicity and function.
+The design includes a simple frame with inset panel.
+The kitchen style stems from 18th Century America, with a look of simplicity and function.

-Wood is the main material of choose either left exposed or painted often with a simple matte colour.
-The use of bold colours can be used and often help elements of the kitchen like the central island stand out.
+Wood is the main material of choice, either left exposed or painted with a simple matte colour.
+The use of bold colours can be used and often help items such as the central island stand out.
 Developing a colour pallet is important in the design of your shaker kitchen.